Mozart: Symphony 12 - 14

 Winds: oboe, horn

 Speaking of genial, usually the Minuet comes out swinging with heavy stamps and utterances.
-This one has a gentle singing quality in comparison.
-This could be due to the fact many of the Minuets Mozart wrote were composed separately from the symphony proper and added later.
+This one has a gentle singing quality instead.
+This could be due to the fact many of the Minuets Mozart wrote were composed separately from the symphony proper, only to be added later.

 The E-minor Trio is made all the better through a little vibrato here.
 The Danish National Chamber Orchestra string soloists provide wonderful phrasings and inflections, making for a movement with a little more grace than normal.